zulekhan/intro_final_f24/README.md

    </script>
    ```

 3. Save the file and open `index.html` in a browser.
 You should see a pop-up that says "Hello world".
-[More Information](#Turn-In-Assignment-in-Google-Classroom)
+[More Information on Opening a HTML file](#Turn-In-Assignment-in-Google-Classroom)

 ### 8. **Modify the JavaScript Alert**